 The term “syndication” makes the term “real estate syndication” seem more complicated than it really is.
-Think of it like buying an airline ticket.
+For example, think of it like buying an airline ticket.
 Anyone who has purchased an airline ticket has participated in syndication.
 Each ticket sold goes toward funding the flight.

-Given the high barrier to entry, many investors are now participating in real estate syndications.
-With this type of investing, a sponsor identifies a deal and then pools capital from multiple people to use as the equity investment in that deal.
+Given the high barrier to entry, many investors are now participating in real estate syndication deals.
+With this investment strategy, a sponsor identifies a deal, purchases the property, and then pools capital from multiple people to use as the equity investment in that deal.
 The sponsor then oversees the deal on behalf of the investors, who are otherwise passive limited partners.

 What is Real Estate Syndication?

 Real estate syndications are a way of pooling capital from various individuals to then, collectively, invest in a real estate asset.
 Syndications are often a good option for those unable or unwilling to buy an investment property outright – also known as passive investing.

 As was the case with the airline ticket example above, real estate syndications function in a similar manner.

 Several individuals will put capital towards the syndicate, and then the manager of the syndicate (the “sponsor”) will uses those funds to invest in a real estate property.
 Real estate syndication was the first type of “crowdfunding,” which became more well-known after online crowdfunding platforms were created.
 Examples include CrowdStreet and RealtyMogul.

 Syndications can be as simple as two people investing together.
 Whereas others can be much more complex.
 Some with dozens if not hundreds of people investing in a specific deal or real estate fund.